why-try313/mongoose/README.md

     });
 ```

-**Disclamer** : This is an unoficial github repo, you should user the official [Mongoose 6.3](https://github.com/Automattic/mongoose/tree/6.3) as soon as the the branch is merged into master.
+**Disclamer** : This is an unoficial github repo, you should use the official [Mongoose 6.3](https://github.com/Automattic/mongoose/tree/6.3) as soon as the the branch is merged into master.

 <br/>
 <br/>